 - Only use a dog chain or tie when there is someone to supervise your dog

-- Provide shelter for your dog
+- Provide adequate shelter for your dog

 - Make sure there’s enough fresh water and food available at all times